List of Funding Sources

 Beginning Farmer Grant Program (NYS Ag and Markets through NYS Farm Viability)

 Administered by the New York Farm Viability Institute, the Beginning Farmer Grant Program’s goal is to assist beginning farmers with the financial costs associated with the creation or expansion of a new farm operation.
 The program will award grants to for-profit farm businesses operating within New York State that are start-ups or have been in business for less than ten years.
-A total of $850,000 is available through this program, with awards ranging from $5,000-$25,000 and $50,000-$250,000, based on project complexity.
+In 2025 a total of $850,000 was available through this program, with awards ranging from $5,000-$25,000 and $50,000-$250,000, based on project complexity.

 Environmental Quality Incentives Program (USDA NRCS)